ThatQuiz Test Library Take this test now

 • 7.
 What is the difference between an experimental group and a control group?

-C) The experimental group is exposed to the independent variable, while the control group is not.
+B) The experimental group is exposed to the independent variable, while the control group is not.

 • 8.
 What does replicability refer to in experimental psychology?

-A) The number of participants in the study.
+B) The number of participants in the study.

 C) The ability of an experiment to be repeated with similar results.

-D) The statistical significance of the results.
+D) The complexity of the experimental design.

 Created with That Quiz — the math test generation site with resources for other subject areas.